 The aphrodisiac power of beets

 Although at a glance or a nibble, this red root vegetable may not seem to be the most evocative of foods.
-But evidence of beets’ aphrodisiac power can be found as far back as sensually provocative murals on the ruins of Pompeii.
+But evidence of beets’ aphrodisiac power go waaaay back.
+In fact, the link between beets and the games of love are in evidence as sensually provocative murals on the ruins of Pompeii.

 Need something more convincing?
-Aphrodite, the Greek goddess of love, ate beets to make herself more appealing.
+How about this: Aphrodite, the Greek goddess of love, ate beets to make herself more appealing.
 And, according to food historian Tori Avery, the ancient Romans sipped beet juice to promote that sexual feeling.

 Oh, and chew on this: Beetroot also shows evidence of isobutyl methoxy pyrazine, said to be the most powerfully stimulating smell on earth.